 We finished the trip by meeting a big chunk of the family at The Silver Dollar, my cousin’s top recommendation for brunch.
 We caught an absolutely perfect fall morning, so the doors were flung open wide in the Silver Dollar’s renovated firehouse.

 The large group of us sampled pretty much everything on the brunch menu.
-Stay tuned to read more about it!
+Read about it here!